boltex/leointeg/README.md

 Make sure you have Node.js and Git installed, then...

-1. Get this repository `git clone https://github.com/boltex/leointeg.git`
+1. Get this repository: `git clone https://github.com/boltex/leointeg.git`
 2. Right-click that folder -> open with vscode, or, from inside a vscode window, File-> Open Folder...
-3. Run `npm install` in terminal to install dependencies
+3. Run `npm install` in terminal to install dependencies.
-4. Press F5 (the 'Run Extension' command shortcut of vscode's debug panel)
+4. Press F5. (the 'Run Extension' command shortcut of vscode's debug panel)
+5. A new vscode window is now running with leoInteg! (open it's preferences settings [ctrl+,] and make sure server settings are ok)
+6. The plugin will be activated if the workspace of this window has a leo file, or it can be manualy activated, by going to the Leo view.
+7. Click 'Connect' on the Leo Treeview header if not already connected.
+Once connected, the 'Open Leo File' icon will be available.

 ## Features